 For best results, use half-hard solid copper or sterling silver wire for these earrings.
 If you choose to use a filled wire, be aware that the ear wires are finished and hardened by hammering the wire because even light hammering can expose the base metal core in filled wires, which can negatively affect your final finish.
 I don’t recommend plated or anodized craft wire for these earrings as those coatings will be ruined with this construction process.
 Refer to this post to learn more about jewelry wire and why I recommend solid wires for my tutorials.

-To make these super simple stick earrings, you’ll need the following materials:
+To make these super simple stick earrings, you’ll need the following tools and materials:

 - 20ga half-hard copper or sterling silver wire – 6 inches

 - 2mm round copper or sterling silver beads – 4 per pair

 - Beads of your choice – at least 2 per pair.
 Find Czech Glass beads at Arte Bella Surplus.

 - Nylon Mallet or Rawhide Mallet